 - After that, select the "note pages".

-- Lastly, click the "Ok" button to complete the steps and save.
+- Lastly, click the "OK" button to complete the steps and save.

 Method 3.
 Save PowerPoint with Notes as PDF on Mac